pivorodrigues/devopstips/acsa.md

 - Can be MySQL, PostgreSQL, MariaDB, Oracle, Aurora

-- SQL Server doesn´t support Read Replicas
+- MSSQL is now available to be used with Read Replicas

 - Can be promoted to master, this will break the Read Replica